jatupan1989/boomjum1989/Doesn't-HTTPSB-add-a-significant-overhead-to-network-traffic?.md

+[The results in this article were out-dated.
+Anything in here is quite probably no longer reproducible.
+Some code might have gotten better, some other might have gotten worst.
+For instance, HTTPSB average time for its onBeforeRequest() has gone up, because it now handles ABP pattern-based filters.
+Other extensions might have improved or worsened.
+These numbers are no longer useful.]

 TL;DR: No.

 HTTPSB uses Chromium's [webRequest API](http://developer.chrome.com/extensions/webRequest.html) (more specifically, the `webRequest.onBeforeRequest` handler), which means for every single request, javascript code is executed in order to evaluate whether the request should be allowed or blocked.